Dr. Blake Wiedenheft

 Laina is an undergraduate student studying biological engineering.
 Her work in the lab primarily focuses on phages.
 In her free time, Laina enjoys being outdoors and running for the MSU Cross-Country team.

-I am an undergraduate student in Chemical and Biological engineering who enjoys getting his mind boggled by some seriously radical science.
-Never before has my curiosity been fed like it does when I’m doing science and around the people in this lab.
-I’m currently working under Calvin Cicha studying the interactions between algae and their viruses as well as finding ways to genetically modify algae for desired bioproducts.
-My journey in the lab is still young as I began in May of 2018 but my interest in biology and in CRISPR continues to grow as my knowledge of the field broadens.
-Outside of the lab, I enjoy solid conversations, hiking, snowboarding, camping and yoga and I love having people around to share the fun with.
+I am an undergraduate student in Chemical and Biological engineering earning a minor in microbiology.
+Never before has my curiosity been fed like it does when I’m learning and exploring science around the people in this lab.
+I’m currently working under Calvin Cicha searching for extremophilic algae that can be used for biofuel production as well as studying the interactions between algae and their viruses.
+Outside of the lab, I enjoy meaningful conversations, music creation, hiking, snowboarding, camping and yoga and I love having people around to share the fun with.

 I am a graduate student in the Microbiology and Immunology program at Montana State University.
 I am originally from Turkey and earned a Bachelor of Science degree in Bioengineering with Microbiology and Genetics minors from MSU.
 My research focuses on the functional versatility of Type I-F CRISPR-Cas systems.
 Apart from being a graduate student, I enjoy hiking, biking, traveling and, playing guitar.